-Potential Enrollee - a Medicaid enrollee who is subject to mandatory enrollment or may voluntarily elect to enroll in a given managed care program, but is not yet an enrollee of a specific MCO.
+Potential Enrollee - a Medicaid recipient who is subject to mandatory enrollment or may voluntarily elect to enroll in a given managed care program, but is not yet an enrollee of a specific MCO.

 Pregnant Women or Pregnancy-Related Services - all women receiving related services and services for other conditions that might complicate the pregnancy, unless specifically identified in the Medicaid State Plan as not being related to the pregnancy.
 This includes counseling for cessation of tobacco use and services during the postpartum period.
-The pregnancy period for which these services must be covered includes the prenatal period through the postpartum period (including the sixty (60)-day postpartum period following the end of pregnancy; see 42 CFR §440.210(a)(3).
+The pregnancy period for which these services must be covered includes the prenatal period through the postpartum period (including the one year postpartum period following the end of pregnancy covered under West Virginia Code § 9-5-12.